diarmidmackenzie/sdt-condensed/CET part 1.md

 #### Perceived Competence: Optimal Challenge and Informational Feedback

 Intrinsic motivation is theorized to occur under conditions of optimal challenge.
-This relates to the idea that intrinsic motivation exists in humans to promote our growth (in skills, capabilities etc.)
+This follows from the idea that the very reason intrinsic motivation exists in humans is to promote our growth (in skills, capabilities etc.).

 Where a person has mastered a skill, they may have high rates of success with an activity, but the activity won't typically provide opportunities for growth.
 Demonstrating one's mastery of an activity can yield positive feelings, but these are typically extrinsic pleasures, such as impressing others or reaping the rewards of being skilled in that activity, rather than intrinsic pleasures.